bazhunov/MySQL-JSON-utils/README.md

 MySQL-JSON-utils
 ================

-Same functions for JSON parsing for SQL queris
+Same functions for JSON parsing for SQL queries